Skip to content Leave Site Now

 • Careers

-Making a motion to change without a lawyer
+Making a Motion to Change a Final Order without a Lawyer

 A motion to change is the process you use to ask a judge to change a final court order for: